-Inside had a tropical ocean feel to the decor.
+Inside had a tropical ocean feel to the décor.
 On the lower level was a small sitting area with a sofa, which could also be used as a sofa bed and 2 armchairs.

 Up a few steps were an extremely comfortable bed, rocking chair and a desk.
-I was surprised to see that you were given a Beats portable speaker to listen to your music which was a nice touch.
+I was surprised to see that you were given a Beats portable speaker to listen to your music, which was a nice touch.
 If you are into technology you can also have a Go-Pro hire for free for 24 hours too.

 On the downside, as you can see from the first photo, the walnut floor was pretty worn but there is not much you can do with wooden floors in a hotel as these are only 2 years old.
 The wi-fi was shocking pretty much everywhere in the hotel, and even after reporting it I never really got a decent signal.
 However, even with being fairly remote I could get a good 3G signal on my 3 mobile which has free data and calls from your allowance when in the US.
-I also would have expected a turndown service in this price range but it wasn’t an issue.
+I also would have expected a turndown service in this price range, but it wasn’t an issue.

-There was only one sink but I would rather this with more counter space than having nowhere left to put anything.
+There was only one sink but I would rather this with more counter space than having two sinks and nowhere left to put anything.
 There were plenty of towels, including beach towels for use in the immediate area.
-If you went to the main beach or pool, towels were provided there.
-There were plenty of toiletries which were good quality but I wasn’t keen on the smell.
+If you went to the main beach or pool, towels were also provided there.
+There were plenty of toiletries which were good quality, but I wasn’t keen on the smell.
 It was good to see both a magnifying lit mirror and decent lighting by the large mirror.
 In some hotels with just overhead lighting, the mirrors make you look as if you have aged 10 years and are also in need a good night’s sleep!